 Religion

-With about half of Chadians practicing Sunni Islam, Islam is the most common religion there.
-Additionally really large followings are Christianity and traditional indigenous faiths.
+With about half of Chadians practising Sunni Islam, Islam is the most common religion there.
+Additionally, really large followings are Christianity and traditional indigenous faiths.
 Usually, religious tolerance is followed in Chad; Muslims and Christians live side by side in harmony.
 Conflicts in the past have resulted from disagreements among many religious groups, though.

 Education